openintentsframework/oif-contracts/README.md

 ## Oracle

-Oracles are located in `src/oracles`. `src/oracles/BaseInputOracle.sol` provides a standardized attestation storage structure along with attestation lookup structures.
+Oracles are located in `src/integrations/oracles`. `src/oracles/BaseInputOracle.sol` provides a standardized attestation storage structure along with attestation lookup structures.
 This allows anyone to easily create new oracles that remains compatible with Input Settlers.

 Message submission and/or relaying is not defined and has to be created specifically for each oracle.
 The most important compatibility layer between fillers and oracles exists through the `IAttester.hasAttested`.

-### Bitcoin SPV (Light) Client

-To validate Bitcoin transactions This repository depends on the SPV client Bitcoin Prism.
-This repository does not contain it but depends on it as a submodule under `lib/bitcoinprism-evm`.

-Unlike other oracles, it is required that Bitcoin oracle outputs are filled optimistically.
-This is because it is not possible to provide the solver identifier cheaply on Bitcoin.

 # Contributions